ZhiLiHydro/ZhiLiHydro.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhi Li, a Postdoctoral Research Associate at Pacific Northwest National Laboratory (PNNL), focusing on watershed science using hydrologic and biogeochemical numerical modeling approach.
-I received my PhD in Water Resources Engineering & Science from the Ven Te Chow Hydrosystems Laboratory, University of Illinois Urbana-Champaign.
-I was trained as a geophysical flow and transport modeler.
-My PhD thesis research was supervised by Prof. [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia), and it focused on the development of numerical models to study river meandering and cutoff dynamics.
-Here's my [short CV](https://zhilihydro.github.io/cv/).
+I am Zhi Li, a Postdoctoral Research Associate in the [Atmospheric, Climate, and Earth Sciences Division](https://www.pnnl.gov/atmospheric-climate-and-earth-sciences-division) at Pacific Northwest National Laboratory ([PNNL](https://www.pnnl.gov/)) located in Richland, Washington, USA.
+At PNNL, I am focusing on developing and applying hydro-biogeochemical numerical models to solve real-world watershed and ecosystem science problems.
+I received my PhD in Water Resources Engineering & Science from the Ven Te Chow Hydrosystems Laboratory, Department of Civil and Environmental Engineering, University of Illinois Urbana-Champaign ([UIUC](https://illinois.edu/)), where I was trained as a geophysical flow and transport modeler.
+My PhD thesis focused on the development of numerical models to study river meandering and cutoff dynamics, supervised by Professor [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia).
+Here is my [short CV](https://zhilihydro.github.io/cv/).

 > #### News
+>  - [**Dec'23**] Co-convened the [GC51R](https://agu.confex.com/agu/fm23/meetingapp.cgi/Session/189180) Wildfire Impacts session and presented the poster titled "[Modeling the fates of pyrogenic carbon in the wildfire-impacted Pacific Northwest watersheds](https://agu.confex.com/agu/fm23/meetingapp.cgi/Paper/1355112)" in AGU Fall Meeting 2023 in San Francisco, CA.
+>
+>  - [**Sep 23**] The preprint of a first-author paper titled "Evaluating the effects of burn severity and precipitation on post-fire watershed responses using distributed hydrologic models" has been published in ESS Open Archive. doi: [10.22541/essoar.170224575.51711472/v1](https://doi.org/10.22541/essoar.170224575.51711472/v1)
+>
 >  - [**Sep 23**] A co-authored paper titled "A hydrogeophysical framework to assess infiltration during a simulated ecosystem-scale flooding experiment" has been published in the Journal of Hydrology. doi: [10.1016/j.jhydrol.2023.130243](https://doi.org/10.1016/j.jhydrol.2023.130243)
 >
 >  - [**Aug 23**] A first-author paper titled "High-resolution modeling of meander neck cutoffs: laboratory and field scales" has been published in Frontiers in Earth Science. doi: [10.3389/feart.2023.1208782](https://doi.org/10.3389/feart.2023.1208782).